Understanding QEST4 Testing

 So what exactly do the results signify?

 The one definite and unchanging aspect of interpreting the test results is as follows: if an item shows up as unbalanced (usually a red or yellow indication against the item in the displayed list), then that signals that among the potentially hundreds or thousands of items tested, the body gave an above or below average electrical resistance response.
-In different words, the body-mind system has indicated some kind of reaction to the item being tested and, along the lines of homeopathic treatment, we can use that to ‘remind’ the organism to improve that particular aspect of homeostasis.
+In different words, the body-mind system has indicated some kind of reaction to the item being tested and, along the lines of homeopathy and the Law of Similars, we can use that to ‘remind’ the organism to improve that particular aspect of homeostasis.

 The Qest4 test is identifying items to which the body / mind system can learn better adaptive behaviours.
 These items may be as diverse as foods, pathogens, emotional patterns, colours or nutritional and pharmaceutical agents.

 How do we use this in health and wellness practice?

 We can proceed down a number of paths.
 Firstly, we can feed the informational signatures highlighted by the test back to the body.
 The Qest4 provides us a way of doing this: by creating an informational imprint in the form of drops, pillules, or dermal patches.

 That much is simple, and is often quite clearly effective.
 However, most practitioners choose to use the Qest4 results to inform other aspects of a wellness programme according to their particular expertise.
 Most commonly this means nutrition, herbs, homeopathy, kinesiology, acupuncture, osteopathy or emotionally-based therapies.